dell/iac-storage-automation/kubernetes/harvester/README.md

 # Pre-requisites

+## Connectivity

+To provision & mount volumes the bare-metal nodes need access to the REST API endpoint and the storage network.

+In case of Fiber Channel, the zoning to the nodes must be done before the installation of the CSI driver.

+As part of the installation process we will need to set a couple of parameters:
+* The API endpoint; Unisphere API and possibly a backup endpoint for PowerMax
+* The credentials to access the API
+* The storage identifier (SymID for PowerMax)
+* The storage pool

 ## Multipathd
 When using block storage protocols like Fiber Channel, iSCSI or NVMe it is mandatory to configure the mulitpathd service.